 With brightwheel's preschool classroom management feature, you can assign staff and children to specific rooms, check ratios, and record observations in real-time.
 Share classroom highlights with families directly in the app and keep them informed of any behavior incidents as they happen.

-The benefits of effective preschool behavior management include:
+What are the benefits of effective preschool behavior management?

 Sets expectations